zpainter/iassist/content/about/media.md

 ## Logo

-The following logo types are recommended for use on websites where IASSIST logo is needed.
-Please do not restructure the logo in any way or remove any contents, including whitespace.
-The minimum height for the logo on a website is 60px.
-Please contact the Communications Committee Chair if you need alternative versions of our logo or a logo which is suitable for printing purposes.
-We are happy to provide you with one.
+The following logotypes are recommended for use on websites or printed materials where the IASSIST logo is needed.

+The following guidelines should help you: Please do not shape, rotate, stretch or distort the logo in any way or remove any contents, including whitespace or wordmark.
+The protected area (clearspace) around the logo should be at least the height of the "i" inside the logomark.
+The logo should only be placed on a white or very light background.
+The full name of the association must always be readable in print and online.
+The acceptable minimum height of the logo on a website is 80 pixels.
+While our default logo is very colorful, use the black or white version on layouts that are black and white only.

+Contact the Communications Committee (communications ( at ) iassistdata.org) if need a copy of our logo or if you need alternative versions of it or are unsure if your intended use complies with IASSIST's policies.
+We will happy to assist and provide you with a logo file that suits your needs.
 ﻿
 #### Logo Variants

 Primary
-: Landscape version with full text in color or black and white : Available as PNG (for web) or as EPS (for print)
+: Landscape, with full name of teh Association (in color or black and white) : Available in PNG (for web) or as EPS (for print) formats

 Secondary
-: Square logo with text IASSIST inside in color
-: Available as PNG (for web) or as EPS (for print)
+: Square logo, with only text IASSIST inside (in color or in black and white) : Available in PNG (for web) or as EPS (for print) formats

 ## Website History